KevinGuillaume/cryptotracker/README.md

 ## Intro

-I created this project following a tutorial -- Used to track Crypto Prices with the ability to add some more Used CoinGecko API to fetch the data for the coins/prices/percents
+I created this project to track Crypto Prices with the ability to add some more Used CoinGecko API to fetch the data for the coins/prices/percents

 ### Main Screen